CurtisNewbie/Rabbitmq-notes/RabbitMQ-in-depth-notes.md

 }
 ```

-Then, for messages that should be routed to monolithic system, we add argument `profile=monolithic` to message's `headers`, then this message is only routed to the queue for monolithic system.
+Then, for messages that should be routed to monolithic system, we add argument '`profile=monolithic`' to message's `headers`, then this message is only routed to the queue for monolithic system.

 ## 6.5 Exchange-To-Exchange Routing